ggljzr/trucksim-mqtt-telemetry/README.md

 # trucksim-mqtt-telemetry

-*Work in progress.
-Current state: basic proof of concept.
-I managed to get the MQTT client running from within the plugin.*
+*Work in progress*

 ATS/ETS2 plugin for publishing game telemetry via MQTT protocol.

+## Current state

+Basic proof of concept.
+I managed to get the MQTT client running from within the plugin.
+It seems that MQTT is fast enough to publish RPM values directly from the channel handler.

 ## Requirements